11. Matrices and Other Arraysļ

 Important

-Some R packages will be importing from the methods only for the sake of being able to access the convenient is function ā it does not mean they are defining new S4 classes.
+Some R packages require the methods package only for the sake of being able to access the handy is function.
+It does not mean they are defining new S4 classes.

 Note